zero-deps/kvs/README.md

 ### Configuration

-To join Ring node should have role that specified in rng configuration as`ring-node-name`
+To join Ring node should have role that specified in rng configuration as `ring-node-name`

+### Logging

+ - To check whether node join ring try to grep '[ring_hash] Node ... is is joining ring'

+ - Read-write operations to database is logged by '[store][get]' ,  '[store][put]' , '[store][del]'

+ - Other useful logs about routing operations between node can be found by ' hash_ring '

 ### Known issues